aglabx/dnaBPE/README.md

 - Outputs a JSON model in file containing BPE tokens and their corresponding DNA sub-sequences.
 - JSON file is compatible with the HuggingFace Transformers library.
 - Transforms the input DNA sequences using the computed BPE tokens.
+- Ouput file with information about token frequencies and positions in the input sequences.

 ## Requirements